Katdelorme/Travel-App/README.md

 You can use `npm start`
 Use `npm run build-dev`, `npm run build-prod`, and `npm run server`

-development environment on: localhost:8080

-production environment on: localhost:8081

 Feel free to change the localhost.

 ### Dependencies